 In our technologically-driven and fast-paced society, we rarely take time to disconnect.
-That is, when we have downtime, we often use this time to go on our screens and disengage, scrolling through social media.
-However, this could very well be detrimental to your wellness and health.
-Understanding the downsides of social media is key, but it is not good enough alone- let’s consider all the ways in which disconnecting and unplugging is beneficial.
+That is, when we have downtime, we often turn to our screens and disengage, scrolling through endless social media.
+However, this behavior has the potential to significantly harm both mental and physical wellbeing.
+Understanding the downsides of social media is key, but it is not good enough alone – let’s flip the coin and consider all the ways in which it is beneficial to disconnect.

 1. Improve Relationships

 Let’s face it: being connected to your phone means it takes time away from, well, everything.
-This includes the important relationships in your life.
-Studies have shown that as we’ve become more technologically oriented, our interpersonal relationship qualities and those uniquely human skills have decreased.
-We are placing more value on our virtual connectedness than the people right in front of us.
-Disconnecting from social media will allow you to spend time with the people in your life and recognize areas which need improvements.
+This includes all of the important relationships in your life.
+Studies have shown that as we’ve become more technologically-oriented, our interpersonal relationship and those uniquely human skills have worsened.
+By prioritizing virtual connections, you inevitably-to some extent-neglect the people in front of you.
+Disconnecting from social media allows you to spend time with the people in your life and recognize areas which need improvements.

 2. Improve Sleep

-We’ve all heard about the harmful effects of the blue light on our screens- they shouldn’t be taken lightly.
-Blue light not only causes issues such as headaches, but it keeps you stimulated and awake.
-Have you considered how often you stimulate your brain during the hours before bed?
-This has become normalized and thus it’s no shock that there is a direct negative correlation between social media and sleep quality.
-Taking time to disconnect, specifically before bed, will help improve your sleep and in turn you will just be in better shape to tackle the day.
+We’ve all heard about the harmful effects of the blue lights emitted from screens – they definitely shouldn’t be taken lightly.
+Blue light not only causes issues such as headaches, but it keeps you stimulated and awake for longer.
+Have you considered how often you activate your brain before bed?
+This has become a typical winding-down activity (which is ironically comical) and it’s thus no shock that there is a negative association between social media usage and sleep quality and quantity.
+Disconnecting, especially before bed, will help improve your sleep and in turn better your mental and physical health.

 3. Decrease Anxiety